UlfurOrn/Team5/README.md

 To get the dependency injection we did a little bit of refactoring.
 We decided to create a new DBapi class that takes in the 5 IO classes.
 These IO classes get assigned to instance variables named after the tables.
 This means that each call to f.x. users changes from DBapi.users("GET") to DBapi.users.get().
-This allows us to change out the DBapi that is used in the REST api by simply changing what IO classes we use allowing for a swift transfer between f.x. different databases while still (i.e. with dependency injection).
+This allows us to change out the DBapi that is used in the REST api by simply changing what IO classes we use allowing for a swift transfer between f.x. different databases while still maintaining the same code that uses the DBapi (i.e. with dependency injection).
+We do realize that this depends on the IO classes to implement the same types of interfaces which is just something that needs to be done when implementing new IO classes.

 <!-- TEAM MEMBERS -->
 ## Team Members